palette-software/PaletteInsightAgent/README.md

 ## How do I update Palette Insight Agent?

-Palette Insight Agent is updated automatically once a newer version of the .msi is available on the Insight Server to which the agent is connected.
-On the Insight Server the `palette-insight-agent` RPM package contains the .msi, so that must be installed on the Insight Server and after then the connected Palette Insight Agents will pick up the update in 3-5 minutes.
+You just need to use a newer version of MSI installer package and leave the fields on the setup wizard screen blank to keep the previous configuration.

 ### Avoid Tableau restart